Amdrel/jamiekuppens.com/src/pages/posts/writing-a-chip-8-virtual-machine-in-rust.md

-+++
-date = "2016-05-11T11:49:37-07:00"
-draft = false
+---
+layout: "../../layouts/post-layout.astro"
+title: "Writing a CHIP-8 Virtual Machine in Rust"
+pubDate: 2016-05-11
-title = "Writing a CHIP-8 Virtual Machine in Rust" description = "A few months ago after a tiring day at work, I came across a post on /r/programming about livecoding a N64 emulator in rust and instantly became hooked.
-That stream piqued my interest in the subject of emulation, along with giving me that wonderful feeling I had when I first got into programming." image = "/images/pong.jpg" imagewidth = "640" imageheight = "320" imagesize = "4184" imagemimetype = "image/jpeg" hero = true herocolor = "#000"
+description: "A few months ago after a tiring day at work, I came across a post on /r/programming about livecoding a N64 emulator in rust and instantly became hooked.
+That stream piqued my interest in the subject of emulation, along with giving me that wonderful feeling I had when I first got into programming.
+After reading some discussion in the stream comments, I decided the best way to get introduced into the emulation scene was to write a CHIP-8 virtual machine."
+author: "Jamie Kuppens"
+image:
+  url: "/images/pong.jpg"
+  alt: "A game of Pong being played on an emulator."
-Tags = ["development", "rust", "emulation"]
+tags: ["development", "rust", "emulation"]
-Categories = ["Development"]
-+++
+---

 A few months ago after a tiring day at work, I came across a post on [/r/programming](https://www.reddit.com/r/programming/) about